GreenDelta/openLCA2-manual/src/allocation.md

 - In the case of economic allocation, we assume a revenue of 1$/kg for wood and 0.4$/kg for bark.

+_**Important:**_ openLCA does not automatically update the allocation factors prior calculation of a product system.
+Hence, it always uses the last saved allocation factors.
+So, if you work with allocation in your study, make sure that the allocation factors are in the most recent state prior to creating a product system.

 ![](./media/allocation_example_calculated_factors.png)
 <br>_Calculated allocation factors.
 Causal allocation has to be inserted manually, else it will by default get the physical allocation factors._

 _**Note:**_ For allocation to work, the main product and the by-products need to have the same flow property.
+But openLCA will tell you if this is not the case.

 _**Note:**_ When a currency is unavailable, a new currency can be created under "Currencies" under the "Background data" in the Navigation plane.
 A conversion factor can be added according to whatever reference currency is set.